CTBushong/blbweb/README.md

-# Tax Diner.
+# Bush Leage Business.

-A tasty treats podcast for Web Developers.
+A small business podcast.

-This is the site that runs [TaxDiner.com](https://taxdiner.com) — go there to listen to it!
+This is the site that runs [BushLeagueBusiness.com](https://bushleaguebusiness.com) — go there to listen to it!

 This site is built on React and Next.js